 For babies who aren’t quite toddlers but getting there, try some of these super simple activities (click on the purple links to see my top product picks):

-• interactive musical toys (like the award-winning Think and Play Rocktopus from Fisher Price)
+- interactive musical toys (like the award-winning Think and Learn Rocktopus from Fisher Price)

 How to Start Sensory Play with Toddlers